Fibers.

 Produced by Dr. Emeline Brulé & Michelle Venetucci.
 Materials include cotton fabric, cotton batting, polyester thread.
 Sewn using a domestic sewing machine and programmable Singer Futura Quartet embroidery machine.
 Designed and produced using Inkscape, Ink/Stitch, Singer Futura Quartet software, Stable Diffusion, ChatGPT.

-For this project, we used Stable Diffusion to generate images of letters of the alphabet, which were then converted into a vector that was sent to a programmable embroidery machine.
+For this project, Emeline and Michelle used Stable Diffusion to generate images of letters of the alphabet, which were then converted into a vector that was sent to a programmable embroidery machine.

-We’re using thread and fabric in matching colors as a callback to an embroidery practice called whitework that gradually disappeared over the 20th century, where white embroidery was used on white fabric.
-We used ChatGPT to come up with a color scheme for the quilt, asking it to suggest colors and a layout inspired by San Francisco.
-It gave us some colors associated with mechanical components of the city, like the orange of the bridge and cable car red, alongside natural components, like foggy gray and ocean blue.
+They chose to use thread and fabric in matching colors as a callback to an embroidery practice called whitework that gradually disappeared over the 20th century, where white embroidery was used on white fabric.
+They used ChatGPT to come up with a color scheme for the quilt, asking it to suggest colors and a layout inspired by San Francisco.
+It gave them colors associated with mechanical components of the city, like the orange of the bridge and cable car red, alongside natural components, like foggy gray and ocean blue.

 \